vechain/vechain-sdk-js/.github/CONTRIBUTING.md

 ```
 ## Tests

-Testing is a crucial aspect of maintaining a high-quality codebase in the vechain SDK project.
+Testing is a crucial aspect of maintaining a high-quality codebase in the VeChain SDK project.
 Tests not only validate the correctness of the code but also ensure that future changes do not inadvertently introduce bugs or regressions.
 It is imperative that all new features and bug fixes are accompanied by corresponding tests to verify their functionality.
 Additionally, existing code should have adequate test coverage to maintain its stability over time.
 We aim for 100% test coverage to guarantee the reliability of the SDK.

 ### Test Group Tagging